JWSmith1/Volatility-Of-US-Bond-Yields/README.md

 2019-03-28  2.3601  2.2137  2.4058  2.6907  2.9605
 2019-03-29  2.3719  2.2398  2.4143  2.6939  2.9538

-These data include the whole yield curve.
+The data includes the whole yield curve.
 The yield of a bond is the price of the money lent.
 The higher the yield, the more money you receive on your investment.
 The yield curve has many maturities; in this case, it ranges from 1 year to 30 years.
 Different maturities have different yields, but yields of neighboring maturities are relatively close to each other and also move together.

 As we visualize the yields over time.
 We will see that the long yields (e.g. SVENY30) tend to be more stable in the long term, while the short yields (e.g. SVENY01) vary a lot.
 These movements are related to the monetary policy of the FED and economic cycles.
 ![image](https://user-images.githubusercontent.com/74027890/110206269-ab352a80-7e4a-11eb-90a2-746684813bb0.png)